Maryland Medical Cannabis Patient/Caregiver ID Cards

 dimensions are 1200 x 1200 pixels

 - Scanned at a resolution of 300 pixels per inch

 - Taken within the last six months to reflect your current appearance

 - Taken in front of a plain white or off-white background

 - Taken in full-face view directly facing the camera with nothing obscuring the face, such as a hat or sunglasses

 - Taken with a neutral facial expression (preferred) or a natural smile, and with both eyes open

 - Photo may not be digitally enhanced or altered to change your appearance in any way

-MMCC ID Card Exception is in place for patients and caregivers until you receive your MMCC ID card via mail.
+MCA ID Card Exception is in place for patients and caregivers until you receive your MCA ID card via mail.

 For more examples of acceptable and unacceptable photos, visit the Passport Photos page of the US Department of State website.
 NOTE: Please do not